What/what not to eat

 Healthy Gut

-The microbiome can be supported in a number of ways.
+The gut microbiome can be supported in several ways.
 One of the best ways is through a diet rich in whole food fiber.

-Additionally, foods that are prebiotic (support the microbiome) and probiotic (contain beneficial bacteria) can and should be consumed as part of a regular healthy diet.
+Additionally, foods that are prebiotic and probiotic should be consumed as part of a regular healthy diet.
+Probiotics are beneficial bacteria and prebiotics are food that feeds those beneficial bacteria.

 Food Sources of Prebiotics and Probiotics